xna-to-monogame/AimingSample/README.md

 # Aiming Sample
-Archived source code of the XNA 4.0 Aiming Sample from the Microsoft's Education Catalog for XNA.
+XNA 4.0 Aiming Sample ported to MonoGame 3.8.1

 ![Preview screenshot fo the sample game being created.
 In this screenshot you can see a spotlight aimed at an image of a cat](GameThumbnail.png)